21 May 1991

 - The CBI took over the investigation after one day of the assassination.
 It created a Special Investigation Team (SIT) led by D.R.
 Karthikeyan to probe the incident.
 The SIT concluded that the LTTE was involved in the attack.

 - 26 people were arrested and tried under TADA for the assassination of Rajiv Gandhi.
 In 1998, the TADA court in Chennai awarded death sentences to all the 26 including a woman who was only 17 years old when she was arrested.
 This sentence created a sensation in the country.
-Human rights activists alleged that the trial was not free and fair as it was held behind closed doors and the identity of the witnesses used was not revealed.
+Human rights activists alleged that the trial was not free and fair as it was held behind closed doors and the identities of the witnesses used were not revealed.

 - After an appeal to the Supreme Court, the death penalties of only 4 of the accused were upheld and the rest were awarded various prison sentences.

 - The four people sentenced to death were Nalini, Murugan, Perarivalan and Santhan.
 In 2000, Nalini’s sentence was commuted to life imprisonment.

 - The other three were scheduled to be executed in September 2011, but he Madras High Court stayed the execution.

 See previous ‘This Day in History’ here.